tybenz/tybenz.github.com/_posts/2015-01-24-visualizr.md

 source.start( 0 );
 ```

-From there, it really just became about having fun with canvas.
-I had the raw
-data, just needed to do something with it.
-Here's a quick example of how to
+Now, it's time to have fun with canvas.
+We've got some volume data.
+Let's do something with it.

+First, a couple quick notes about canvas:

+1. We can call `createContext( '2d' )` on the canvas DOM element to get the rendering
+   context.
+This is the object that gives you access to all the drawing methods
+2. Use `requestAnimationFrame`, not `setInterval` for constant re-rendering.
+   `requestAnimationFrame` is the browsers way of binding a callback to the next
+   tick of the browser's internal render loop.
+It's much more performant, and
+   simple to use.
+3. On each tick of the clock, wipe the canvas clean.
+Each frame will be drawn from scratch.
+   We'll do this with `clearReact( 0, 0, canvasWidth, canvasHeight )`.

+Here's a quick example using `requestAnimationFrame`, `clearRect` and
-draw a rectangle whose height matches the average volume:
+`fillRect` to draw a rectangle whose height matches the average volume:

 ```javascript
 var context = new AudioContext();